How to Organise Work on an Effective Product Research

 Research requires much cognitive effort which is no less tiring than physical exercise.
 You should maintain uninterrupted focus, therefore don’t schedule over 4 tests or interviews daily.

-As for preparation, you should learn a mantra that you will tell to your newcomers.
+As for preparation, you should learn a mantra that you will tell your newcomers.
 Respondents feel uncomfortable and uptight, so ice-breakers and the first contact are very important.
 Small talk mastery comes with practice: the more research you do, the easier it will be for you to achieve the desired outcome.

 We once tested sales assistants that sell SIM cards.
 One of our questions was “What commission do competitors charge?”.
 One lady said she was not going to tell anything, but in 20 minutes, she came clean easily.
 We only needed to get her to talk.
 So you should know the possible barriers and fears of your respondents.